-Class of 2019, use this checklist to confirm that you are on track to graduate in May.
+Class of 2020, reference this checklist throughout your senior year to confirm that you are on track to graduate in May.

 Review your Degree Audit Report in SSOL.